pydantic/logfire-helm-chart/charts/logfire/README.md

 ### Hostnames

-There is a hostname that is required to be set: I.e, `logfire.example.com`.
-Set via the `ingress.hostname` value.
+There is at least a hostname that is required to be set: I.e, `logfire.example.com`.
+Set via the `ingress.hostnames` value.

 We have an ingress configuration that will allow you to set up ingress: